varmeh/tech-docs/docs/deployment/k8s/K8sPrimer.md

 | **Liveness**  | Determines if the pod is running.
 If the check fails, the container is killed and subjected to its restart policy. | Ensure the container is healthy and responsive.            | `initialDelaySeconds`, `timeoutSeconds`, `periodSeconds`, `successThreshold`, `failureThreshold` |
 | **Readiness** | Determines if the pod should receive traffic.
 If the check fails, the pod is removed from service load balancers. | Ensure the app inside the container is fully initialized and ready to accept traffic. | `initialDelaySeconds`, `timeoutSeconds`, `periodSeconds`, `successThreshold`, `failureThreshold` |
 | **Startup**   | Determines if the application within the pod has started.
 If the check fails, the container is killed and restarted. | Ensure the app inside the container has started up correctly. | `failureThreshold`, `periodSeconds` |

+---

+### Why do we need StatefulSets?

+- Let's dive deep into why StatefulSets are essential using an illustrative example of `Database Clustering`.

+#### The Problem

+- Imagine we're working with a database that supports clustering, like `Cassandra` or `MongoDB`.
+- In a cluster, each database node needs to have a unique identity to `communicate`, `form quorums`, `manage leader elections`, etc.
+- For instance, in a Cassandra cluster:
+  - Nodes need a stable network identity.
+  - Data stored in each node is different, and nodes can't be interchangeably destroyed and recreated.
+  - Nodes need to join the cluster in a particular order for smooth scaling and recovery.

+#### Using Deployments

+If we try to deploy a Cassandra cluster using a Kubernetes Deployment:

+- `Lack of Stable Network Identity`: Pods created by a Deployment get random identities.
+If a pod dies and is recreated, its identity changes.
+This behavior can disrupt the Cassandra cluster's communication and functioning.
+- `State Persistence Issues`: While you can attach a persistent volume to a Deployment, if a pod dies and gets scheduled on another node, it won't necessarily have the same data volume attached.
+Data can get lost or mixed up.
+- `Scaling Complications`: Deployments don't control the order of pod creation or termination.
+This lack of control can disrupt the orderly joining or leaving of nodes in a Cassandra cluster.

+### Using StatefulSets

+Now, let's see how a StatefulSet addresses these challenges:

+- `Stable Network Identity`: Each pod gets a consistent identity like `cassandra-0`, `cassandra-1`, and so on.
+Even if `cassandra-0` dies and gets rescheduled, it'll retain its identity.
+The cluster can continue functioning without disruption.
+- `Guaranteed State Persistence`: Each pod in a StatefulSet can be associated with a unique PersistentVolumeClaim (PVC).
+So, `cassandra-0` will always get its data, even if it's rescheduled to a different node.
+- `Ordered Scaling`: Pods are created and terminated in a specific order, ensuring nodes join or leave the Cassandra cluster gracefully.

+#### Conclusion

+- While Deployments are excellent for stateless apps, where each instance is identical, they're not suited for stateful applications like databases.
+- StatefulSets are designed to handle the complexities of state, providing pods with a stable identity, ensuring ordered scaling, and guaranteeing data persistence.
+- Without StatefulSets, managing stateful applications in Kubernetes would be much more complex and error-prone.

 ## References